jessecascio/dtest/src/algorithm/graph-topological-sort/README.md

 ## Implementation

-Implementing a topo sort is simply reversing the post order.
-Post order is pushing a vertice onto a stack after all of it’s edges have been explored.
+Implementing a topological sort on an acylic directed graph is simply reversing the post order.
+Post order is created by pushing a vertice onto a stack after all of its edges have been explored.
 Alternatively, instead of revering the post order stack, you could store the vertices in a queue and simply return an array representation of the queue.

 #### Additional Resources